 Avery's original shop, at 77 St James Street, survived the difficult trading conditions of the Second World War.
 Afterwards, faced with falling demand for photographic materials, it very wisely diversified, putting increasing effort into selling radios and televisions.
 It was still in business in 1974.

-Avery published an extensive series of sepia RPs with white borders, covering an area of Sussex stretching from Cooden Beach near Bexhill westwards to Arundel and Midhurst, and north to Crawley and Three Bridges.
-The first cards appeared by 1923 and new cards may have continued to be added until at least the mid or late 1930s.
+Avery published an extensive series of sepia RPs with distinctly narrow white borders, covering an area of Sussex stretching from Rye in the east westwards to Arundel and Midhurst, and north to Crawley and Three Bridges.
+The cards are slightly smaller than usual - typically 3-4 mm shorter and about 1 mm narrower.
+The first appeared by 1923 and new cards may have continued to be added to the series until at least the mid or late 1930s.
 After a break during the Second World War production of the cards may have resumed in the late 1940s and early fifties.
 Avery cards are interesting because they often record unusual views.
 Few if any of the photographs are outstanding compositionally, and some are so heavily sepia tinted that dark areas of the picture show little detail.
 Most of the cards are numbered, but sometimes the numbers are so obscured by the sepia tinting that they are unreadable.

 The lowest numbered cards (including some with a zero prefix, e.g. 0428) are probably the oldest, and appear to have been issued in about 1923.
 Avery seems to have expanded his range of cards rapidly over a period of just 3 years, numbering the cards sequentially, without any obvious gaps.
 The highest numbered Avery cards range from 3400 to just over 3500, apart from one maverick numbered 5506.